Overview of the CV

 The goal of this iteration was to separate the content from the structure.
 Back then Angular.js was a popular choice; and publishing it with Github Pages was a straitforward process.
 So I had one JSON file for each CV and an Angular App rendering each of them.

-2017: Switch to React / Webpack & D3.js
+Link to the source code2017: Switch to React / Webpack & D3.js

 Due to Angular API changes requirering to relearn the framework, I decided to try another framework : React.
 The approach of React was more appealing to me and a spearation based on functionnal components was game-changing.
 I also learnt D3.js for representing the skills on the CV and to integrate D3 and React together was a fun exercise.

-2021: Integrating React Components into Gatsby static site generator
+Link to the source code2021: Integrating React Components into Gatsby static site generator

 As I was satisfied with both D3 and React, my experience with strongly typed language made me want to consider the TypeScript langugage.Gatsby static site generator was an opportuinity to try GraphQL and use Typescript while conserving most of the logic already existing in the previous iteration.